Six weeks after getting shot at a Fourth of July parade, an 8-year-old left paralyzed feels 'hopeless' and angry as new reality sets in

 Life has looked very different since the 8-year-old was shot in the Highland Park Fourth of July attack, and left paralyzed.
 Seven people were killed and dozens injured by the gunman who fired from a roof into the crowd.

 "There are layers upon layers of cruelty with being shot by a sniper.
-Most people don't witness the grueling aftermath of surviving these devastating wounds," Cooper's family said in a Tuesday update on his condition.
+Most people don't witness the grueling aftermath of surviving these devastating wounds," Cooper's family said in a statement Tuesday updating his condition.
 "He's an 8-year-old boy who feels hopeless, sad and angry as the reality of his life is setting in."

 Hoping to shed light on what that new reality has looked like, Cooper's family has provided regular updates on the child's condition in the weeks since the attack, including on the numerous surgeries he underwent as doctors worked to repair injured organs and stave off infections.